ONSdigital/sdg_data_updates/README.md

 Links to source data can be found in the relevant indicator page on the [SDG data platform](https://sdgdata.gov.uk/) in the Sources tab.

-Automated updates have been written in eithe R or Python.
+Automated updates have been written in either R or Python.
 Historically, code that used an API or weblink to a csv were written in Python, however choice of language is down to the preference of the author.

+For R, renv has been used to manage packages used in the project.
+See [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) and [Collaborating with renv](https://rstudio.github.io/renv/articles/collaborating.html) for information.
+Packages were initially downloaded from cran using R 4.0.2.

 ## Instructions ##
 UK SDG data team: updates are run from the Jemalex > sdg_data_updates folder